hashicorp/hcdiag/README.md

 | `dest` | Shorthand for -destination | string | "." |
 | `config` | Path to HCL configuration file | string | "" |
 | `serial` | Run products in sequence rather than concurrently.
 Mostly for dev - use only if you want to be especially delicate with system load. | bool | false |

-###  Examples

-- Host diagnostics only
-    - `hcdiag`

-- Host and Vault diagnostics
-    - `hcdiag -vault`

-- Host, Consul, and Nomad diagnostics
-    - `hcdiag -consul -nomad`

-- Host and all available product diagnostics
-    - `hcdiag -all`

 ### Custom Seekers with Configuration